MicrobiologyETHZ/Methods_in_Microbiomics/docs/profiling/zDB.rst

 3. Run the pipeline.

 - Add flags according to the annotation you want to get.
-- RefSeq homologues search significantly slows down the analysis.
+- RefSeq homologs search significantly slows down the analysis.
 - All the results will be stored in an SQL database.

 .. code-block:: bash